h3-vanet/van3twin/README.md

 ns-3 modules to build and simulate ETSI-compliant VANET (V2X) applications using SUMO (v-1.6.0+) and ns-3 (ns-3-dev, version supporting the NR-V2X module by CTTC), with the possibility of easily switching stack and communication technology.

+Ubuntu has been selected and tested as the main Linux distro for VaN3Twin.
-The Ubuntu versions tested with VaN3Twin are: Ubuntu 20.04, Ubuntu 22.04, Ubuntu 24.04 (for the latter, see later how to properly configure ns-3).
+Ubuntu's versions tested with VaN3Twin are: Ubuntu 20.04, Ubuntu 22.04, Ubuntu 24.04 (for the latter, see later how to properly configure ns-3 for it).

 It has been tested with SUMO v1.6.0, v1.7.0, v1.8.0, v1.12.0, v1.18.0.